SpecCheck/frontend-interview-patient-form/README.md

 ## Structure

-This is a basic Next.js app with:
+This is a basic Next.js app.
+On the client side, you will find:

 1. `app/components/order-form.tsx` - A form to collect patient information
+2. `app/components/ui` - Shadcn UI components

+On the server side, you will find:

-2. `GET /api/patients` - Gets all patients
+1. `GET /api/patients` - Gets all patients
-3. `POST /api/patients` - Creates a new patient
+2. `POST /api/patients` - Creates a new patient
-4. `GET /api/patients/:id` - Gets a single patient by ID
+3. `GET /api/patients/:id` - Gets a single patient by ID
-5. `PUT /api/patients/:id` - Updates a patient by ID
+4. `PUT /api/patients/:id` - Updates a patient by ID
-6. `DELETE /api/patients/:id` - Deletes a patient by ID
+5. `DELETE /api/patients/:id` - Deletes a patient by ID